noobella/bookstore/README.md

 # bookstore-noobella

 This project contains a Java Dynamic Web app for a book shop.
+Its functionalities include:
+- Ability to view list of books
+- Ability to search books based on author name or ISBN
+- Ability to display specific book information
+- Ability to add book to shopping cart, view and modify shopping cart
+- Ability to proceed and checkout shopping card
+- Ability to register and log into account

 Before you run this project, please refer to the following requirements below:

  - Eclipse v4.26.0
  - Eclipse Enterprise Java and Web Developer Tools 3.28